algosup/2023-2024-project-3-virtual-processor-team-4/documents/management/weekly_report/cumulative.md

 ### Overview of the week

-During this short week of one half-day, we almost finished the assembler program which reads the assembly code and return machine code.
-The tech leader finished to details his specifications and the program manager also continued to write the assembly documentation.
+During this short week of one half-day, we almost finished the assembler program which reads the assembly code and returns the machine code.
+The tech leader finished to details his specification and the program manager also continued to write the assembly documentation.

 <hr>

 ### Accomplishments

-- We finished the technical specifications.
+- We finished the technical specification.
-- We worked both on the reading of an assembly file and the generation of machine code.
+- We worked both on the reading of an assembly file and the generation of the machine code.
 - We worked on the documentation of our assembly language.
 - In parallel, we continued to review the documents and update the management content.